openstack-k8s-operators/install_yamls/README.md

 make openstack
 ```

-**Note** this will also run the openstack_prep target, which if NETWORK_ISOLATION == true will install nmstate and metallb operator, configure the secondary interface of the crc VM via nncp, creates the network-attachment-definitions for internalapi, storage and tenant network.
+**Note** this will also run the openstack_prep target, which if NETWORK_ISOLATION == true will install nmstate and metallb operator, configure the secondary interface of the crc VM via nncp, creates the network-attachment-definitions for datacentre, internalapi, storage and tenant network.
 Also the metallb l2advertisement and the ipaddresspools get created.

 The following NADs with ip ranges get configured:
 ```